UN body says Israeli forces have killed over 1,000 aid-seekers in Gaza since May, as hunger worsens

 The charity said food is in such short supply that its own staff members suffer dizziness and headaches.

-Of the 1,054 people killed while trying to get food since late May, 766 were killed while heading to sites run by the Israeli- and U.S.-backed Gaza Humanitarian Foundation, according to the U.N. human rights office.
+Of the 1,054 people killed while trying to get food since late May, 766 were killed while heading to sites run by the Gaza Humanitarian Foundation, according to the U.N. human rights office.
 The others were killed when gunfire erupted around U.N. convoys or aid sites.

 Thameen al-Kheetan, a spokesperson for the U.N. rights office, says its figures come from “multiple reliable sources on the ground,” including medics, humanitarian and human rights organizations.
 He said the numbers were still being verified according to the office's strict methodology.

-Note: This story was first published on July 22, 2025.
-It was updated on July 23, 2025, to correct that all 101 deaths from starvation reported by the Gaza Health Ministry were not in recent days.
-They include 80 children who have died since the beginning of the war, and 21 adults who have died since Sunday.